dontrushdoitfast/project_bumblebee/Modules/Offset Attenuverter/oa_build_guide.md

-# Offset / Attenuverter Build Guide
+# Dual Offset / Attenuverter Build Guide

 ### Overview
 This build creates a simple but useful op-amp circuit.
 It mixes an input signal with a fixed voltage (Offset) and allows you to scale that input signal positively or negatively (Attenuverter).